fillmula/react-backable/README.md

-[React Navigation View](https://github.com/fillmula/react-navigation-view) and [React Sheet Presentation](https://github.com/fillmula/react-sheet-presentation) has this integrated.
+[React Navigation View](https://github.com/fillmula/react-navigation-view) and [React Sheet Presentation](https://github.com/fillmula/react-sheet-presentation) have this integrated.
 You don't need to install this package manually normally.

 # Author